Aditya Nagpal

 Pricing

-• Free plan: One event type, unlimited meetings
+• Free: one event type, unlimited meetings

 • Standard: $10 per user per month (billed annually)